This article has links to products and services we love, which we may make commission from.

 There are three recreational areas at Marthrown of Mabie.

-The first is a challenge assault course which Mike dares you to try and get around it without touching the ground.
+The first is a challenge assault course, and Mike dares you to try to get around it without touching the ground.

-The second is the marque space where catering can be put on for events.
+The second is the marquee space, where catering can be put on for events.

-And finally, there is an outdoor wood fired hot tub and indoor sauna room.
+Finally, there is an outdoor wood-fired hot tub and indoor sauna room.

 The hot tub uses clean spring water and recycles it.

-Remember to pack your Crocs or flip flops and clean your feet before you enter the hot tub or the sauna.
+Pack your Crocs or flip-flops and clean your feet before entering the hot tub or sauna.

-The sauna comes with scents such eucalyptus, magic for clearing the airways.
+The sauna has scents such as eucalyptus, which are magic for clearing the airways.

-Marthrown of Mabie has been built with love and this was picked up by the E4 TV show, Don’t Tell The Bride when a young couple got married at Mabie there in 2012.
+Marthrown of Mabie has been built with love, and the E4 TV show Don’t Tell The Bride picked up on this when a young couple got married there in 2012.

-Weddings and events still take place here today with many people opting to rent out the Iron Age Roundhouse for ceremonies and parties.
+Weddings and events still occur here today, and many people opt to rent out the Iron Age Roundhouse for ceremonies and parties.

 It comes with an outdoor stage, kitchen and campfire.